mauricioaniche/ck/README.md

 - *Method invocations*: All directly invoked methods, variations are local invocations and indirect local invocations.

-(In a previous version, it calculated NOC (Number of Children), but it doesn't do it anymore, as it requires too much memory.)

 Note: CK separates classes, inner classes, and anonymous classes.
 LOC is the only metric that is not completely isolated from the others, e.g., if A has a declaration of an inner class B, then LOC(A) = LOC(class A) + LOC(inner class B).